 Actor T.J.
 Miller, who starred as Weasel in both movies, has been accused of sexual and unprofessional misconduct that has more or less ended his career.
 It is unlikely he will return for Deadpool 3.

 With Deadpool 3 to take place in the Marvel Cinematic Universe, we also shouldn't rule out any potential cameos.

 What is the plot of Deadpool 3?

 It is currently not known what the plot of Deadpool 3 will be.
 In January 2019, Reynolds told Variety he and the team were "looking to go in a completely different direction," adding, "Often, they reboot or change a character maybe like four movies too late."
 (And Reynolds said this before the movie officially found its writers.)

 The plans for the X-Men, Fantastic Four, and other Marvel properties to enter the MCU are still opaque.
 But we will call attention to the 2022 movie Doctor Strange in the Multiverse of Madness, which is going to do something with the Marvel multiverse, which could mean the unification of the alternate Marvel Universes that have existed on screen — which could include Deadpool.

 How might Deadpool crossover with other Marvel characters?

-In August 2019, alleged industry insider Tim Vo from Lords of the Long Box tweeted that his sources said Deadpool would appear in the Black Widow post-credits scene and then again in Avengers 5.
-That could be Deadpool’s launching point in the MCU.
-The tone doesn’t quite seem right for Deadpool’s debut, but at this time, there’s really no way to know for sure.
+In August 2019, alleged industry insider Tim Vo from Lords of the Long Box tweeted that his sources said Deadpool would appear in the Black Widow post-credits scene and in Avengers 5.
+Given that Black Widow was delayed from its spring 2020 release date to May 2021, we'll have to wait until then to see if that rumor pans out.